Police: Suspect in Austin bombing attacks blows himself up

-The suspect in a spate of bombing attacks that have terrorized Austin over the past month blew himself up with an explosive device as authorities closed in, the police said early Wednesday.
+ROUND ROCK, Texas (AP) – The suspect in a spate of bombing attacks that have killed two people and injured four others this month blew himself up with an explosive device as authorities closed in, the city police said early Wednesday.

-Authorities had zeroed in on the suspect in the last 24 to 36 hours and located his vehicle at a hotel on Interstate 35 in the Austin suburb of Round Rock, Austin Police Chief Brian Manley said at a news conference.
-They were waiting for ballistic vehicles to arrive to move in for an arrest when his vehicle began to drive away, Manley said.
-Authorities followed the vehicle, which ran into a ditch on the side of the road, the police chief said.
+Authorities had zeroed in on the suspect in the last 24 to 36 hours and located him at a hotel on Interstate 35 in the Austin suburb of Round Rock, Austin Police Chief Brian Manley said at a news conference.
+They were waiting for ballistic vehicles to arrive when his vehicle began to drive away, Manley said.
+Authorities followed the vehicle, which stopped in a ditch on the side of the road, the police chief said.

 When members of the SWAT team approached, the suspect detonated an explosive device inside the vehicle, the police chief said.
 The blast knocked back one officer, while a second officer fired his weapon, Manley said.

 The suspect, who suffered significant injuries from the blast, was killed.
-Authorities identified him only as a 24-year-old white man and wouldn't say if he was from Austin.
+Authorities identified him only as a 24-year-old white man.

 Never miss a local story.

-Austin has been targeted by four package bombings since March 2 that killed two people and wounded four others.
-A fifth parcel bomb detonated at a FedEx distribution center near San Antonio early Tuesday.

-Manley said the suspect is believed to be responsible for all the major Austin bombings, but authorities acknowledged it was too soon to say if the suspect had worked alone.
-Authorities also said they didn't know his motive.
+Authorities said it was too soon to say in the suspect had worked alone.
+They also said they don’t know his motive.

-FBI agent Chris Combs, head of the agency's San Antonio office, said, "We are concerned that there may be other packages that are still out there."

-Isaac Figueroa, 26, said he and his brother heard sirens and helicopters early Wednesday and drove toward them, then cut through nearby woods on foot after they hit a police roadblock.
+Earlier Wednesday, the Bureau of Alcohol, Tobacco, Firearms and Explosives said that federal and local authorities had converged on an area where the bombing suspect was holed up in the capital city.

+“ATF is with (at)Austin–Police and (at)FBISanAntonio on I-35 at the scene of the individual suspected in the (hash)packagebombmurders,” the Bureau of Alcohol, Tobacco, Firearms and Explosives tweeted.

 On Tuesday, a bomb inside a package exploded around 1 a.m. as it passed along a conveyer belt at a FedEx shipping center in Schertz, northeast of San Antonio and about 60 miles (95 kilometers) southwest of Austin.
 One worker reported ringing in her ears and was treated at the scene.